API Security Scanner & SAST Tool for OpenAPI

 How It Works

 Upload your OpenAPI specification (JSON or YAML, up to 10 MB) or enter a publicly accessible URL.
 Select a security profile – choose from a standard scan for everyday APIs or a comprehensive audit for critical services.
 Receive your report – analysis completes in seconds and provides a list of issues with remediation advice.
-Your file is processed securely and is not stored.
+Your file is processed securely.

 Limitations and Scope